neurobin/python-morm/README.md

 from morm.pg_models import BaseCommon as Model

 # BaseCommon defines id, created_at and updated_at fields.
-# While Base defines only id.
+# While pg_models.Base defines only id.

 class Base(Model):
     class Meta: